In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 New Americans in Illinois

 Immigrants, Latinos, and Asians account for growing shares of the economy and electorate in Illinois.
 Nearly 1 in 7 Illinoisans are immigrants (foreign-born), and almost half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 10% of registered voters in the state.
+“New Americans”—immigrants and the children of immigrants—account for 12.2% of registered voters in the state.
 Immigrants are not only integral to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $74.8 billion in consumer purchasing power, and the businesses they own had sales and receipts of $28.8 billion and employed more than 180,000 people at last count.
-At a time when the economy is still recovering, Illinois can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $77.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of $28.8 billion and employed more than 180,000 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Illinois’ economy and tax base—and they are an electoral force with which every politician must reckon.

-1 in 7 registered voters in Illinois are immigrants or the children of immigrants.
+1 in 7 people in Illinois are immigrants.

-- 10% (or 615,144) of all registered voters in Illinois are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 12.2% (or 784,042) of all registered voters in Illinois are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 1 in 5 Illinoisans are Latino or Asian—and they vote.